rambasnet/NodeJS/README.md

 ## Copyright and License

 &copy; 2018 Ram B. Basnet and T. Doleck.
-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation.
+Permission is granted to copy, distribute and/or modify this document under the terms of the MIT License.
 See LICENSE file for details.

 Please feel free to use the notebooks anyway you find it useful.